mem48/LandOwnership/README.md

 So we can do much better.

 This is in no way criticism of Shrubsole and Powell-Smith's excellent work.
-But I suspect it is a simple case of the limited resources available to them.
+But I suspect it is a simply case of the limited resources available to them.
 In contrast, academics get privileged access to data and resources, which sometimes go unused.
 In this case, I have an enterprise-grade workstation that is usually off on evenings and weekends.
-So I through vastly more compute power at the problem for essentially zero cost.
+So I throw vastly more compute power at the problem for essentially zero cost.

 ### Challenges in Geocoding

 Let us look at an example of the data.
 The UK Company ownership data has a lot of information.
-Still, for geocoding pruposes, there are only a few key variables.
+Still, for geocoding purposes, there are only a few key variables.

 |Property Address	| AdminDistrict |	PostalCode|
 | --- | --- | --- |